Many people wonder if making it to their biannual dental appointment is really necessary.

 Your dentist will also check your bite and may administer x-rays or recommend other diagnostic measures.

 During your visit, your teeth will be gently and professionally cleaned.
 Your dental team will meticulously remove hard-to-reach plaque.
 At this time, you may be given tips on how to improve your at-home care routine, and your hygienist can show you proper procedures for brushing and flossing.

 A thorough teeth cleaning not only helps improve the health of your teeth, but also makes them look great!
 A good cleaning can actually have a whitening effect on your smile.
 Your cleaning will leave you looking and feeling great.

 Dr Poe Lim graduated with BDS (Honours) from Sydney University in 1990 and practiced in Cowra (in the Central Tablelands of NSW) for over 8 years.
 He returned to Sydney in 1999 when his fiancée (now wife) started doctoral studies at the University of New South Wales, and purchased Dr Frank Harding’s surgery as Dr Frank had decided to retire.

-Knowing how nervous people are about coming to the dentist, Poe offers laser assisted dentistry with a Kavo KEY Laser 3, currently the only dental laser that detects and only removes decay, ...
+Knowing how nervous people are about coming to the dentist, Poe offers laser assisted dentistry with a Kavo KEY Laser 3, currently ...

 If you think you're in need of an oral cancer screening, then please, give your dentist a call.
 They will be able to evaluate you and give you a proper oral cancer screening.
 If you have additional questions, give Chatswood Dental Associates a call today, we'll be happy to assist you.